 The Ripple Cryptocurrency is an open payment system in beta.
 Its goal is to allow people to break free from financial institutions like banks, credit card companies, and other networks that enforce fees and foster delays.
-As per market size and capital, Ripple is the third-largest cryptocurrency, sitting just behind Bitcoin and Ethereum.
+As per market size and capital, Ripple is as of September 2020, the fourth-largest cryptocurrency, sitting just behind Bitcoin, Ethereum and USD Tether..

 Ripple is constantly investing in its network and growing partnerships with global firms and financial institutions.
 Some of the banks that have signed on to use Ripple include BBVA, SEB, Start One Credit Union, and Cambridge Global Payments.

-As the market and network continues to grow, so does the potential of Ripple’s value.
+As the market and network continue to grow, so does the potential of Ripple’s value.

 How to Trade Ripple CFDs in 4 Easy Steps:

-- Open a trading UK account with AvaTrade
+- Open a cryptocurrency trading account with AvaTrade UK

 - Fund your account